digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * actor - the actor performing the action.
 * query - a query that matches one or more blocks
+  * block - the block query to use
     * id - the blockID to search for
+  * meta - the meta query to use
 * options - a set of options used when creating the block.
   * pending - if true, get all pending blocks
-* callback(err) - the callback to call when finished.
+* callback(err, records) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.
+  * records - an array containing zero or more block records

 ```javascript
 const query = {